The following information does not describe requirements for the transport of controlled wastes.

 - Type of waste to be disposed of, treated, recycled, etc

 - Where the waste came from and its original purpose

 - How the waste will be transported to the receiving facility (if applicable)

 - Any analytical testing results from the laboratory (if applicable)

 - Any additional information such as sampling maps etc

 - The receiving facility where the waste will be forwarded (producers only).

 Certain exceptions apply under the controlled waste provisions of the Waste Management Regulations.
 The Regulations will not be contravened when the controlled waste is:

 The above exceptions apply only to the Waste Management Regulations.
-Requirements for the handling of controlled waste may be imposed separately under other EMPCA instruments or under other legislation (e.g. the Dangerous Goods (Safe Handling) Act), and these must be complied with.
+Requirements for the handling of controlled waste may be imposed separately under other EMPCA instruments or under other legislation (e.g. in relation to dangerous goods and work safety), and these must be complied with.
 Similarly, where an approval for controlled waste handling is required and obtained under the Waste Management Regulations, the provisions of other instruments and legislation must still be complied with.